Anniversary Celebrations for 130 years of Service to the Community from 1895-2025

 Celebration Week Events – July 21-27

-Monday, July 21st – Town Proclamation and Cake, time to be determined.
+Monday, July 21st – Town Proclamation and Cake, 4:30 p.m.

 Tuesday, July 22nd – McCue Lecture with Lincoln Caplan, 5:30-6:30 p.m.

-Wednesday, July 23rd – Children’s Celebration and Cookie Decorating, time to be determined.
+Wednesday, July 23rd – Children’s Celebration and Cookie Decorating, 3:00-5:00 p.m.

 Children’s activities and library cookie decorating.

 Thursday, July 24th – Author Talk with Richard Russo, 5:30-6:30 p.m., on the Lawn of St. John Church across from the library.
+Rain or shine.

 Saturday, July 26th – Front Lawn Read-a-Thon, 9:00 a.m. – 1:00 p.m.